 Although entry into the profession is competitive, career prospects are generally good.
 Promotion is based on experience, responsibility and appraisal reports.
 Being geographically mobile can be helpful when looking for new roles.

 You'll usually need to get between two and five years' experience after entry in order to progress to the role of reporting officer.
 This involves taking on your own cases, dealing directly with the police and bringing together evidence into a statement.
 You may need to give evidence in court as an expert witness.

 With further experience you could go on to become a casework examiner, responsible for coordinating work in your area of expertise.
 You would supervise the work of others, visit scenes of crime, attend conferences and may also carry out research and publish articles.

-It's possible to move into a managerial position, but career development often depends on developing an area of expertise.
-It's also possible to follow a career in research.
+There's scope to move into a managerial position, but progression often depends on developing an area of expertise.
+Alternatively, you could follow a career in research.